Justin-Bento/portfolio-site/src/content/projects/project-5.md

 ---
 title: 'Believe Support Services'
-description: An event website that provides information about camps and programs for individuals with complex needs.
-It outlines available services, includes testimonials and shows how the company works with participants and their families.
+description: Is a special home for for kids with dissablities that need 24/7 support.
+Their job is to help provide a wide variety of programs were designed to encourage individuals with complex needs build life skills, participate in recreational activities, and be part of social groups.
 publishDate: 'Oct 25 2023'
 isFeatured: true
 seo: